 DUI Sobriety Checkpoints

-Any mistake by law enforcement can lead to the court granting the motion to suppress all evidence gathered as a result of your DUI arrest which may result in all DUI charges against you being dropped or dismissed.
+In a DUI checkpoint stop in Florida, any mistake by law enforcement might lead to the court granting the motion to suppress all evidence gathered as a result of your DUI arrest which may result in all DUI charges against you being dropped or dismissed.